-We recognise that children who have SEND or certain health or physical health conditions can face additional safeguarding challenges.
-We accept the additional barriers that can exist when recognising abuse and neglect of children in this group of children.
-These can include:

-- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - being more prone to peer group isolation than other children; - the potential for children with SEND being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - communication barriers and difficulties in overcoming these barriers.
+- 358. We recognise that children who have SEND or certain health or physical health conditions can face additional safeguarding challenges.
+We accept the additional barriers that can exist when recognising abuse, neglect and exploitation of children in this group of children.
+These can include: - assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - being more prone to peer group isolation than other children; - the potential for children with SEND being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - communication barriers and difficulties in overcoming these barriers. - 359.
 To help address these additional challenges we will provide extra pastoral support for children with SEND.
 For any reports of abuse involving children with SEND, the DSL (or a deputy) and the SENCO will liaise closely.

-Children who are lesbian, gay, bi or trans (LGBT)
+Children who are lesbian, gay, bisexual, or gender questioning